opensearch-project/documentation-website/_api-reference/cluster-health.md

 In response to the preceding request, OpenSearch returns cluster health information only for the `zone` awareness attribute.

-Cluster health by awareness attribute can return accurate information about unassigned shards only if you [enable replica count enforcement]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-replica-count-enforcement) and [configure forced awareness]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-awareness) for the awareness attribute either before cluster start or after cluster start but before any indexing requests.
-If you enable replica enforcement after the cluster starts, unassigned shard information may be inaccurate.
+Cluster health by awareness attribute returns accurate information about unassigned shards only if you [enable replica count enforcement]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-replica-count-enforcement) and [configure forced awareness]({{site.url}}{{site.baseurl}}/opensearch/cluster#forced-awareness) for the awareness attribute either before cluster start or after cluster start but before any indexing requests.
+If you enable replica enforcement after the cluster receives indexing requests, unassigned shard information may be inaccurate.
 In this case, the `unassigned_shards` field will contain -1.
 {: .note}